 Functional disorders or malignancy of the gastrointestinal tract

-Neurologic causes, which can be one of the most ominous causes, particularly in the presence of increased intracranial hypertension or CNS infection
+Neurologic causes, which can be one of the most ominous causes, particularly in the presence of increased intracranial hypertension or central nervous system infection

 Metabolic or endocrine abnormalities such as diabetic ketoacidosis, adrenal insufficiency, and protein or carbohydrate metabolism disorders